gccross/OpenCL_sample/README.md

 http://cjlarose.com/2015/02/05/makefile-for-opencl-development.html

-Note the ultimate command: $$clang -framework OpenCL …$$.
+Note the ultimate command: $$ clang -framework OpenCL … $$.
 I’m not sure if that is cross-platform or Mac OS X specific.

 To compile (or precompile?) the gpu kernels (eg. generate .cl.o) , you need openclc, the OpenCL compiler for your platform.
 Mac OSX comes with it, (or with Xcode commandline tools).
 It is located in: